Skip to main content

 16. Enter the name you want the machine to have on the resulting page.

-Enabling Inernet Information Services (IIS)
+Enabling Internet Information Services (IIS)

 1. Open the Server Manager and click Add Roles and Features from the Manage menu item